 Clear consequence of this choice by Mattel will be – as we’ll see – the marketing for the Game boy (which came to Italy in November of 1990, priced around the 150€/$ mark).
 Even more surprisingly is how some NES titles, like Kick-Off and Paperboy, in 1991, would actually be handled by third party publishers like Leader, an Italian company specialised in PC games.
 A situation that will not repeat itself in the future: in 1991 Mattel and Nintendo part ways, with the Japanese company then deciding to do the obvious step and give its products to the biggest national toy company, GiG.

 *This section of the article was culled from an interview with a former marketing director for Nintendo in Italy*

-GiG company, founded in the 60s by Gianfranco Aldo Horvat, was the biggest toy importer and distributor in the country at the time, having full control on distribution over the whole Italian territory.
-Mattel, apparently, had also relied on GiG’s effective distribution in order to cover some of the more “difficult” areas.
+GiG (Grossisti Italiani Giocattoli) company, founded in 1968 by Gianfranco Aldo Horvat, was the biggest toy importer and distributor in the country at the time, having full control on distribution over the whole Italian territory.
+Mattel, apparently, had also relied on GiG’s effective distribution in order to cover some of the more difficult to reach areas.